chfoo/cobbles/README.md

 This will create a zip file containing the libraries and the dependent libraries.
 Dig into the "x64-windows" folder and the libraries will be in the "bin" folder and header files in the "include" folder.

 #### Mac OS

-Freetype is likely installed, but Harfbuzz may not.

 If prebuilt libraries are not available or you want to build them yourself, you can use Homebrew: